Piccadilly Gardens

 Piccadilly Gardens is a green space in Manchester city centre, England, on the edge of the Northern Quarter.

 It takes its name from the adjacent street, Piccadilly, which runs across the city centre from Market Street to London Road.
 The gardens also contain a bus station and a tram stop.
-The nearby Piccadilly railway station is the main entry point for people arriving to the city from Manchester airport and the south of the country.
+The nearby is the main entry point for people arriving in the city.

-Piccadilly Gardens were laid out after World War I on the former site of the Manchester Royal Infirmary.
+The gardens were laid out after World War I, on the former site of the Manchester Royal Infirmary.
 Originally landscaped as an ornamental sunken garden, the area was levelled out and reconfigured in 2002 with a water feature and concrete pavilion by Japanese architect Tadao Ando.